Xarray terminology differs slightly from CF, mathematical conventions, and

 DataArraycan have more coordinates than dimensions because a single dimension can be labeled by multiple coordinate arrays.
 However, only one coordinate array can be a assigned as a particular dimension’s dimension coordinate array.
 As a consequence,

 arrwith both a name and dimension name in

 arr.dims.
 Dimension coordinates are used for label-based indexing and alignment, like the index found on a

 pandas.Series.
 In fact, dimension coordinates use

 arr.dims.
-These coordinate arrays are useful for auxiliary labeling.
+These coordinates arrays can be one-dimensional or multidimensional, and they are useful for auxiliary labeling.
+As an example, multidimensional coordinates are often used in geoscience datasets when the data’s physical coordinates (such as latitude and longitude) differ from their logical coordinates.
 However, non-dimension coordinates are not indexed, and any operation on non-dimension coordinates that leverages indexing will fail.
 Printing

-arr’s coordinate names, with the assigned dimensions in parentheses.
+arr’s coordinate names, with the corresponding dimension(s) in parentheses.
 For example,

 coord_name (dim_name) 1 2 3 ....